-We meet fortnightly at the Zion Baptist Church in Tenterden High Street.
+We meet at the Social Hub in Tenterden, just off the High Street.
 So far, we have avoided having formal club competitions with outside judges and the overwhelming request from members has always been ‘to keep it friendly’.

 Each month we have a project or theme as an idea or subject for our members to take pictures of and to go along with that we try and organise a local outing so we can all get out and about, socialise and help each other with camera settings and composition.

 Then at the end of the month we have a social club evening where we look at our pictures over a cup of tea and biscuits.

 Club Founder: Stuart Kirk